nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > * To add tasks with deadlines, simply specify the end timing.
 > * To add recurring tasks, see section 2.2.1.
 > * Any of these 3 types of tasks can have 0 or more tags.
+> * All fields are optional, except for description.

 Examples: